shivubuilds-mikasa/synk/README.md

 IMPORTANT:
 This is NOT an internal development log.
-Do NOT make the README mainly about what has been completed so far.

 SYNK
 ==================================================
 Synk is a cross-device ecosystem that connects a user's mobile phone and laptop so information can move seamlessly between their devices.